What is API Security?

 Secure Coding Practices

 Secure coding practices baked into the application development process itself, such as input validation and error handling, can help prevent common API security threats.
-Ensuring that all data entering the system has been vetted and sanitized can ensure that even attacks using what seems like valid traffic can be stopped in its tracks, preventing the abuse of your internal authentication and authorization systems.
+Ensuring that the data entering the system has been vetted and sanitized can ensure that even attacks using what seems like valid traffic can be stopped in their tracks, preventing the abuse of your internal authentication and authorization systems.

 Using secure protocols, such as HTTPS and TLS, can help protect data transmitted through APIs.
 This ensures your data is secure in transit and can be protected from man-in-the-middle attacks that might hijack the traffic for nefarious purposes.